dorpaneus/amazon-like-interview-prep/14-days/day-09-memory-tuning.md

 </details>

-### Behavioral (45 min) — Story #9: Learn and Be Curious
+### 🤝 Behavioral (45 min) — Story #9: Learn and Be Curious

-Today's LP.
-Story prompt:
+Today's LP: **Learn and Be Curious**.

+Prompt:
 > "Tell me about a time you intentionally went outside your area of expertise to learn something new.
 How did it pay off?"

+> [!TIP]
-This LP is undervalued by candidates — they think it's about being smart.
+> This LP is undervalued by candidates — they think it's about being smart.
 It's not.
 It's about **deliberate** learning and **applied** curiosity.
+>

-Strong stories show:
+> Strong stories show:

-- Specific technical/domain area you didn't know
+> - Specific technical/domain area you didn't know.
-- Why you chose to learn it (problem to solve, gap you noticed)
+> - Why you chose to learn it (problem to solve, gap you noticed).
-- How you went about it (resources, mentors, side projects)
+> - How you went about it (resources, mentors, side projects).
-- What you did with it after (applied to work, taught others)
+> - What you did with it after (applied to work, taught others).
-- Measurable impact
+> - Measurable impact.

-Weak: "I love learning new things and read a lot of blogs."
+Avoid: "I love learning new things and read a lot of blogs."
 That's a personality trait, not a story.

 STAR.
 2-3 minutes.
 Out loud.
 Time it.